snowplow/documentation/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/index.md

 #### Transaction tracking

-Trnasaction events allow you to track a transaction.
+Transaction events allow you to track a transaction.
 The items of the transaction can be tracked using [Transaction Item events](#transaction-item-events).

 | **Parameter** | **Table Column**      | **Type** | **Description**                                      | **Example values** |
 |----------------|----------|------------------------------------------------------|--------------------|